paulhoux/Cinder-Samples/README.md

 Cinder-Samples
 ==============

 Sample applications for the Cinder framework.
 These samples are meant to be used with the latest official release of Cinder.
+Git users should build against the 'release' branch.

 These code samples are compatible with the Microsoft Visual C++ (Express) 2013 compiler, which is the compiler of choice for the Windows platform.
 XCode support for MacOS X is currently not supported, but the C++ and GLSL source code should run on all platforms without modifications.
 If you find an inconsistency or platform related bug, please notify me or create a pull request, so that I can fix the issues and make these samples as cross-platform as possible.